JJ/hoborg/text/text.md

 of arms.
 I was dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
 What was it?
 January?
 December?
 Can't tell.
-Even less so now that all months have changed their names to something that does not have gods or umpirators or un-popular names.
+Even less so now that all months have changed their names to something that does not have gods or umpirators or unpopular names.
 That means that people no longer know the month they are in.
 Not that most of them had ever cared, anyways.